hmslima/sambahsacompletegrammar/sambahsa.md

-**What I am trying to say is:** talk in a simple way, but without lose the personality that the language allows us to have and the richness that it offer us.
+**What I am trying to say is:** talk in a simple way, but without lose the personality that the language allows us to have and the richness that it offers us.

 CHOOSING NEW WORDS
 ==================

-The primary source is, surely, what was reconstructed from the ancestor indo-european.
+The primary source is, surely, what was reconstructed from the ancestor (Proto-)Indo-European.
 As not all words were reconstructed, many of them can be obtained from indo-european ancient languages like sanskrit, ancient greek and latin.

-Other sources are borrowed words of, at least, two linguistic branchs, from West Europe until East Asia.
+Other sources are borrowed words from, at least, two linguistic branchs, from West Europe until East Asia.

 There is no reason to worry about new words, sambahsa already has a great lexicon and new words will come from the absortion of neologisms.
-If it's not possible a translation from the existent lexicon in sambahsa, can be used the word in its original form, the terms from the computer science area are a good example of it.
+If it's not possible a translation from the existent lexicon in sambahsa, can be used the word in its original form, the terms from the computer science area are a good example about it.
 Words that imply a specific cultural item, like a martial arts of a people or a typical dish, will be used the own word.
 It's similar what would happen in english, for example, the word 武術 *(wushu)* was translated in the